 4. After approval, advertisements will then be promoted on CareerHub and on any other platform the Careers and Student Development Office deems appropriate.

 5. CareerHub is a secure site and while all reasonable efforts are made, the Careers and Student Development Office does not guarantee that any files downloaded or delivered through email from CareerHub will be free of viruses, trojans, worms or other malicious software.

 6. All job advertisements submitted to the University of Newcastle's CareerHub must comply with all relevant Australian and State Privacy Laws, Fair Trade, Fair Work, Trade Practices, Employment Legislation and Anti-Discrimination Laws.
 This includes, but is not limited to, the Workplace Relations Act 1996, the NSW Fair Trading Act 1987, the Fair Work Act 2009, the Equal Opportunity Act 1995, the Racial Discrimination Act 1975, the Trade Practices Act 1974, the Privacy Act 1988, the Sex Discrimination Act 1984, the Disability Discrimination Act 1994, the Age Discrimination Act 2004, as well as applicable anti-discrimination and fair trade laws in the advertiser's State or Territory of operation.

 7. Employment vacancies must include the remuneration value, as further outlined below.
 Positions without these details will not be approved.
-In addition, positions that state remuneration as "to be announced (TBA)", "to be confirmed (TBC)", "negotiable depending on experience (neg.)", or any variation of the above, will not be accepted.
+In addition, positions that state remuneration as "to be advised (TBA)", "to be confirmed (TBC)", "negotiable depending on experience (neg.)", or any variation of the above, will not be accepted.